ibm-cloud-docs/containers/cs_network_policy.md

 **To view network policies in clusters**:

-If you have a Windows machine, you must include the `--config=<filepath>/calicoctl.cfg` flag in all `calicoctl` commands.
+If you use a Windows machine, you must include the `--config=<filepath>/calicoctl.cfg` flag in all `calicoctl` commands.
 {: note}

 1. View the Calico host endpoint.